Skip to content

 • Gateway API: The standard Kubernetes API for traffic routing.
 APIProduct references HTTPRoute.

 • Kuadrant AuthPolicy: Enforces authentication at the gateway level.
-The controller discovers AuthPolicy configurations and surfaces them to consumers, including OIDC token endpoints for JWT-based authentication.
-For API key authentication, the controller creates Secrets with labels that AuthPolicy (via Authorino) uses for validation.
+The controller discovers AuthPolicy configurations and surfaces authentication details to consumers:

 • PlanPolicy: A Kuadrant extension for tiered rate limiting.
 The controller discovers plan definitions and surfaces them to consumers.

-This integration means the Developer Portal doesn't duplicate functionality, it adds the product catalog and access request workflow on top of existing traffic management and policy enforcement.
+This integration means the Developer Portal doesn't duplicate functionality, it adds the product catalog and credential discovery workflow on top of existing traffic management and policy enforcement.
+Whether using API keys or OIDC, authentication is always enforced by Kuadrant's AuthPolicy—the Developer Portal simply makes the authentication requirements discoverable and, for API keys, manages the credential lifecycle.

 Next Steps